This post contains affiliate links. We may earn a small commission at no extra cost to you.

 A JR Pass does not make economic sense for the Hiroshima–Tadanoumi ride alone — the direct local fare is ¥1,320 each way, and the pass breakeven requires several longer-distance trips.
 If Okunoshima is part of a wider Japan itinerary that already includes Shinkansen travel, Japan Rail Pass the pass covers both the Kure Line and the Shinkansen legs and can still be the most economical way to bundle the trip.

-From JR Tadanoumi Station, Tadanoumi Port is about a 7-minute walk on flat ground, well-signed.
+From JR Tadanoumi Station, Tadanoumi Port is about a 5-minute walk on flat, well-signed ground.
 This is where you buy rabbit food before boarding — there is nothing for sale on the island.

 The ferry